-Overall, the Group's SCR is £188k higher than MLL's SCR (2023: £96k higher).
-The relative size of the MLL and Group SCR primarily reflects the contribution to operational risk capital from Group entities other than MLL, which has increased since the previous year-end, offset by lower credit risk from the elimination of intercompany exposures at the group level, which have reduced since the previous year-end.
+Overall, the Group's SCR is £159k higher than MLL's SCR (2024: £188k higher).
+The relative size of the MLL and Group SCR primarily reflects the contribution to operational risk capital from Group entities other than MLL, which has decreased since the previous year-end, offset by lower credit risk from the elimination of intercompany exposures at the group level, which have reduced since the previous year-end.

-A split of the Group SCR between amounts referred to in Article 336 of the Delegated Acts is not necessary as all Group companies fall within the definition of Article 336(a).
+A split of the Group SCR between amounts referred to in section 11.2A of the Group Supervision part of the PRA Rulebook is not necessary as all Group companies fall within the definition of section 11.2A(1).